Historical Markers in Greene County, New York

 Greene County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Greene County, New York.
+This timeline provides a condensed summary of the historical journey of Greene County, New York.

 - 1600s: The area that is now Greene County was inhabited by various Native American tribes, including the Mohican and Lenape.